George Pell: 2016 appearance

-Pell appeared before the royal commission in February and March 2016 by video link from a hotel in Rome because his heart condition made travel to Australia inadvisable.
+Pell appeared before the Royal Commission in February and March 2016 by video link from a hotel in Rome because his heart condition made travel to Australia inadvisable, according to Commission chair Justice Peter McClellan, who ruled on the issue, a ruling opposed by Nicky Davis, an advocate for sexual abuse survivors.
+"Paul O'Dwyer SC, a counsel for abuse survivors, renewed his application for the Cardinal's medical records to be made public."
 After the announcement that Pell would testify from Rome in 2016, a GoFundMe campaign was launched to fund a trip to Rome by 15 victims of child sexual abuse to see Pell give evidence in person.
 It reached its target of A$55,000 in one day, doubled that the following day and trebled the day after.
-The musician Tim Minchin released the song "Come Home (Cardinal Pell)", with all proceeds to go to the GoFundMe campaign.
-The song described Pell as "scum" and a "coward".
+Comedian and musician Tim Minchin wrote and recorded the strongly-worded song "Come Home (Cardinal Pell)", with all proceeds to go to the gofundme campaign.
 Within 24 hours it had over 400,000 views on YouTube and became the number one position on the iTunes song chart in Australia.
 In the event, Pell's testimony was witnessed by 15 victims of child sexual abuse and their supporters.

 Having sworn on the Bible, Pell stated that he did not think the problems with child sexual abuse were with the institutional structure of the Catholic Church.
 "The Church has made enormous mistakes and is working to remedy those", he said.
 "The Church in many places, certainly in Australia, has mucked things up, has let people down.
 I'm not here to defend the indefensible."
 Counsel assisting the royal commission alleged that there were also wider problems with the church's hierarchy in Australia and Rome and beyond, which they thought he understated or sidestepped.
 Regarding the allegations of children, he said that "the predisposition was not to believe" and that the instinct was to protect the church.
 He said: "Too many of them certainly were dismissed and sometimes they were dismissed in absolutely scandalous circumstances ...
 They were very, very, very plausible allegations made by responsible people that were not followed up sufficiently."
 Pell also stated that the way Gerald Ridsdale was dealt with was "a catastrophe for the victims and a catastrophe for the church".
 Referring to rumours of child sexual abuse he added: "in those days", he said, "if a priest denied such activity, I was very strongly inclined to accept the denial".

 In June 2016 the Holy See Press Office director Federico Lombardi announced that Pell would continue in his role as prefect of the Secretariat for the Economy, despite being obliged to submit his resignation on turning 75.
 Lombardi reminded reporters that Pope Francis had previously expressed his full confidence in Pell, and that Francis wished him to continue as prefect.